- Associated organizations

 - Fields of study

 Peter Staecker, IEEE President, 2013, Spent the first part of his career at MIT's Lincoln Laboratories before moving into the private sector at MA/COM.

-Peter Staecker ( S’63, S’65, M’70, SM’86, F’95, LF’08 ) holds BS and EE degrees from MIT, and MS and PhD degrees from Polytechnic Institute of Brooklyn.
-His professional career started in 1972 at MIT Lincoln Laboratory, as Member of the Technical Staff, where he developed solid state device test techniques, precise automated , and design and test techniques for satellite communications.
+Peter Staecker ( S’63, S’65, M’70, SM’86, F’95, LF’08 ) holds BS and EE degrees from MIT, and MS and Ph.D. degrees from Polytechnic Institute of Brooklyn.
+His professional career started in 1972 at MIT Lincoln Laboratory, as a Member of the Technical Staff, where he developed solid state device test techniques, precise automated, and design and test techniques for satellite communications.
 As part of this activity, he developed the Laboratory’s first automated and parameter test systems using the (then) rare IEEE 488 interface bus and desktop .

-Staecker has served industry and on and advisory panels, and is consulting editor to journals.
+Staecker has served industry and on advisory panels, and is a consulting editor to journals.

 Staecker is Past-President of the IEEE Microwave Theory and Techniques Society (MTT-S), and is an IEEE Life Fellow.
-In 2006 MTT-S recognized his continued outstanding contributions and service by electing him as its 12th Honorary Life Member.
-His 28 year service to IEEE includes leadership roles in , Finance, , Publications, and Membership.
-He has served on the IEEE for six years, and in 2012 served as IEEE President-Elect before assuming the office of IEEE President in 2013.
+In 2006, MTT-S recognized his continued outstanding contributions and service by electing him its 12th Honorary Life Member.
+His twenty-eight year service to IEEE includes leadership roles in Finance, Publications, and Membership.
+He has served on the IEEE Board of Directors for six years, and in 2012 served as IEEE President-Elect before assuming the office of IEEE President in 2013.